-This is a temperature-controlled, lightweight, portable, fast heating and high-quality soldering iron and when compared with some soldering stations within the same price range, it can probably do a better job.
+This is a temperature-controlled, lightweight, portable, fast heating, and high-quality soldering iron.
+Compared with some soldering stations within the same price range, it can probably do a better job.

 Banggood - TS80P Digital Soldering Iron OLED USB Type-C (complete kit)